-Employee feedback to manager examples:
+Employee feedback examples to manager examples

-Positive feedback examples:
+Positive employee feedback examples:

-1. You create a productive environment for our team which has helped us achieve the best results.
+1. You create a productive environment for our team, which has helped us achieve the best results.
 Your support and motivation have a great impact on the team.

 2. I appreciate how you carefully analyzed my working style and gave me the flexibility to work on my own.
 I could thrive because of your offerings, so thank you.